microsoft/PowerToys/README.md

 ### FancyZones

 - Increased zone limit to 128 from 40.
 - Child and Popup window support for FancyZones.
-To enable, go to Settings->FancyZones->Windows.
+To enable, go to Settings→FancyZones→Windows.
 These were bugs we fixed that without realizing it was a useful feature to most.

 ### File explorer